 Insurance Coverage: Mounjaro vs. Zepbound

-Here is a tactical consideration: Mounjaro and Zepbound contain the exact same medication (tirzepatide) but have different FDA-approved indications.
+Mounjaro and Zepbound contain the same active ingredient (tirzepatide) but are approved for different indications:

 The Bottom Line

-Use our cost guide for a full breakdown of all GLP-1 medication pricing, or compare telehealth providers to find the best compounded tirzepatide program for your needs.
+Use our cost guide for a full breakdown of all GLP-1 medication pricing, or compare telehealth providers to explore your options.
+For most patients seeking cash-pay tirzepatide in 2026, LillyDirect self-pay is the recommended starting point.

 Always compare GLP-1 providers by total monthly cost at your maintenance dose, not the advertised starting price.
 Factor in consultation fees, required lab work, and shipping charges.
 Month-to-month plans give you flexibility to switch if better options emerge.